Experience of the Everest Base Camp Gokyo Trek via Cho La Pass

 We got to touch down!
 The whole plain celebrated in applause to the two pilots for a successful and safe landing, and we are starting to make our way out.
 The first thing I noticed, and I think anybody would, was the incredible scenery around where mountains reach into the clear blue sky; the air also felt so much purer than in Kathmandu.
 Yes, we are here in the Nepalese Himalayas!
 Our guide that we hired from Himalayan Asia Treks Nepal spoke fluent English and introduced us to our porter, a young man originally from Namche Bazaar.
 We didn't have much baggage and left all our heavy items at our hotel in Kathmandu for safekeeping.
 We only needed one porter for the two of us.
 After a quick break and a power snack, our guide did I final check if we had got everything for our adventure, and we headed out.
 The first part of the trail was easy going downwards through lush forested ridges and paths until reaching the edge of the beautiful alpine river.
 A bit further by crossing a bridge was our first village, Phakding, at the height of 2,680.
 The guest house was clean and comfortable, and having already had an exciting first day, we decided to turn in a bit early to be ready for our first full day of trekking to Namche Bazaar at 3,443m.

-The part of Namche Bazaar and the trail to Gokyo
+The part of Namche Bazaar and the trek to Gokyo Lake

 The trek from Phakding to Namche Bazaar was a good reminder that we are in the Himalayas!
 It was pretty tough, and not being used to these altitudes, we decided to take it a bit slower.
 Heading gradually up the trail towards Monjo, where we had to check our permits and enter the Sagarmatha National Park, was still doable.
 It was from here that we started to feel the burn of ever trekking upwards.
 Our guide assured us this is normal for first-time trekkers and that during our acclimatization day in Namche Bazaar, we would get more used to the high elevation.